36 Rapid-Growing Privacy Shrubs to Turn Your Yard into a Green Hideaway

 Holly

 Holly grows moderately, showcasing glossy leaves and bright red berries.
 It’s perfect for creating hedges or adding winter interest.
-Holly thrives in sunny or shaded areas and is easy to maintain.
+Holly thrives in both sunny and shaded areas and is relatively easy to maintain.
 Its festive berries brighten gardens and attract birds.

 29. Fothergilla